septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 |-- src
 `-- ssnppl_demonstrator_64bit
 ```
-To run the precompiled binary folow the instruction [step 5](#step-5-run-the-demonstrator)
+To execute the precompiled binary, follow the instructions in [step 5](#step-5-run-the-demonstrator).

 # How to run the demonstrator